MattCollins84/restly/README.md

 * __callback__ - the Javascript function to use as the callback
 * __parameters__ - Javascript object defining parameter

-Each parameter has several options:
+Each parameter has several options, only some may apply to certain data types:

 * __required__ - is this required (bool)
 * __type__ - data type